Re:Zero − Starting Life in Another World: The Prophecy of the Throne: Gameplay

 In Re:Zero -Starting Life in Another World- The Prophecy of the Throne, the player plays the role of Subaru Natsuki, who finds himself transported to another world.
 They can explore the Kingdom of Lugunica and interact with either both new or familiar characters from the anime.
 Subaru's "Return by Death", as in the original, is an important element in terms of game systems.
 The characters will appear in chibi form during exploration and combat, and see their in-game illustrations during conversations.
 Before combat, Subaru is required to gather information for his allies.
 If Subaru has enough information, the player can have two different opinions to choose from and depending on the choice, the number of allies participating in the mission and the behavior of the allies during the mission will change.
 However, if there is a lack of information, there may be only one opinion or no opinion at all.
 As a result, the actions of Subaru's peers may not take effect and the difficulty of the mission may increase.

 The combat runs in a 3-D turn-based battle system.
 The player controls characters with limited movement, similar to Sakura Wars and Valkyria Chronicles series.
 However, the player can only control Subaru while other characters fight independently, following the orders they're given by the player, similar to Persona 3.
 The player Progress through the story mainly through conversations with smooth character animations and fully voiced dialogue.
 Subaru can speak with characters, check out points on the map, and gather items and information.
 Obtaining useful items and intel is key to completing missions successfully.
 In "Briefings", players can devise plans with allies to decide how to proceed through upcoming missions.
 Subaru can propose opinions based on any items and information that have been gathered to affect the actions of his allies.
 Then they take action to resolve conflicts standing in the way of Subaru and his friends.
 Players can only control Subaru, and his allies move independently based on the decisions made during Briefings.
 Subaru has an "action gauge" that decreases as the player moves on.
 When Subaru takes some action or the action gauge reaches 0, Subaru's phase ends and the next phase begins.
 The player is given a limited number of turns.
-If Subaru doesn't met the requirements, the mission will fail.
+If Subaru doesn't meet the requirements, the mission will fail.
 If Subaru dies during combat, the player will automatically lose.